Article Image

 In the case of BNTX a 'Buy Stop Limit order' is used where the price first has to rise above the high of the last candle before the order becomes active and can be executed.

-For BNTX the order is triggered the very next trading day and barely 6 days later the price hits the SMA20 which is the first target.
 Depending on how you manage the position further the profit at this level can be cashed in partially or completely.
 For the remaining part the stoploss can be adjusted upwards.

 As for TLRY, the price initially went a bit higher and the sell order was not triggered initially.
 The RSI(2) indicator thus again entered oversold territory at 2022-03-29.
-The following day, a bearish doji candle was formed and the RSI(2) falls below the 70-level for the second time.

 A modified short entry just below the low of this doji candle with a stoploss above the high was definitely a setup to consider in the context of this mean reversion strategy.
-The position was never compromised in the process and the SMA20 was touched on date of 2022-04-07.

 Long WB